changeworld/azure-docs.ja-jp/articles/event-hubs/event-hubs-resource-manager-namespace-event-hub-enable-archive.md

 "eventHubName":{
     "type":"string",
     "metadata":{
-        "description":"Name of the Event Hub"
+        "description":"Name of the event hub"
     }
 }
 ```